 Looking for a place to stay in northern Vermont, north of Stowe?
 Our family had a fabulous and fun-filled time at Smugglers’ Notch (affiliate link: click here for the Tripadvisor affiliate link to see rave reviews of the resort).
 While we were hosted guests of the resort, I want to point out two particularly helpful features of “Smuggs” which are relevant to my (and possibly your) wine and cheese interests.

 First, Smugglers’ Notch offers a quality 9am to 4pm camp for kids of all ages and abilities (including an adaptive program and an infant program), which is the ONLY reason that my husband and I were able to eat an entire platter of cheese in a leisurely and truly vacation-esque manner, while gazing out at nature.
 (If you have tried to eat a meal with kids, you will see what I’m getting at here — one does not SIT when around kids.)

 Activity Options at Smugglers’ Notch:

 The second reason Smuggs made this vineyard day trip possible is that Colin and I wouldn’t have even known Boyden Valley existed if it weren’t for the extensive list of activity options available to Smugglers’ Notch guests — which includes the famed LLAMA hike (yes, I said “llama”) through the Vermont woods.

-If you want to do an even more adventurous jaunt to your Boyden wine and cheese, you can opt for the “Water and Wine Canoe Trip” from Smuggs, which precedes the tour and tasting with a boat journey there!
+If you want to do an even more adventurous jaunt to your Boyden wine and cheese, you can opt for the “Water and Wine Canoe Trip” from right by your Smuggs condo, which precedes the tour and tasting with a boat journey there!
 Kids are allowed on either trip, and are served ice cream and cider or seltzer instead of booze, don’t you worry.